Blade's Core Strategies on Being a Good Neighbor

-Blade is also a founding member of the Alliance for Quiet and Electric Aviation (“AQEA”).
+Blade is also a founding member of the Alliance for Quiet and Electric Aviation (“AQEA”), of which Blade's President, Melissa Tomkiel, sits on the board of directors.
 AQEA’s mission is to accelerate the transition to quiet, zero-emission, electric aircraft through the preservation of existing aviation and urban air mobility infrastructure, enabling safe and affordable aerial alternatives to ground transportation.

 Additional Strategies to Reduce Noise in the New York City Area